 In September 2019, the Company was added as a defendant in a multi-district putative class action lawsuit filed in the United States District Court for the Northern District of Illinois.
 The lawsuit was filed by parties that claim to have purchased broadcast television spot advertising beginning about January 2014 on television stations owned by one or more of the defendant television station owners and alleges the sharing of allegedly competitively sensitive information among such television stations in alleged violation of the Sherman Antitrust Act.
 The action, which names the Company among fourteen total defendants, seeks monetary damages, attorneys' fees, costs and interest as well as injunctions against the allegedly unlawful conduct.
-In October 2019, the Company and other defendants filed a motion to dismiss the matter, which was denied by the Court in November 2020.
-We have reached an agreement in principle with the plaintiffs to settle the lawsuit.
-The settlement, which will include no admission of liability or wrongdoing by the Company, will be subject to Court approval.
+We reached an agreement with the plaintiffs to settle the lawsuit.
+The settlement, which includes no admission of liability or wrongdoing by the Company, was subject to Court approval.
+In August 2023, the Court granted preliminary approval of the settlement, and in December 2023, the Court granted final approval of the settlement.